yashodhank/csv2rest/README.md

 Pass a CSV file to the program as argument, and the program results in a nice REST API which can paginate, order and filter data.
-Plus it supports redundancy-type high availability using a reverse proxy, fallbacking to different socket files.

 ```
 $ csv2rest -h
-usage: csv2rest [-h] csv blueprint socketfile
+usage: csv2rest [-h] csv blueprint port

 Create a simple REST API socket file from a CSV file.

 positional arguments:
   csv         Path of the CSV to open
-  blueprint   Path of the blueprint JSON file about the CSV
+  blueprint   Path of the blueprint Yaml about the CSV
-  socketfile  Path where to create the socket file
+  port        Port to open for the testing HTTP server

 optional arguments:
   -h, --help  show this help message and exit